Slides vs Flip Flops: Sandal Comparison

 - Simplicity – Flip flops are lightweight, breathable, and casual—perfect if you need to throw something on quickly.
 Simple colors help you mix and match with any outfit.
 Bonus?
 There’s no buckle or tie to adjust whenever you want to throw on your flip flops.
 Just slip them on and go!

 - Grip – Thanks to the strap that goes between the toes, flip flops grip our feet better than many other sandals.
-As long as you choose a flip flop with good support, you can wear it without worrying about losing a shoe.
+As long as you choose a flip flop with arch support and a cushioned footbed, you can wear it without worrying about losing a shoe.

-- Waterproof – The vast majority of flip flops are waterproof, making them the ultimate beachwear.
+- Waterproof – The vast majority of flip flops are waterproof, making them the ultimate shoes to wear to the beach.

 Here are some concerns to keep in mind when shopping for flip flops: